Head of DFID Somalia

 We work in Somalia to provide humanitarian assistance, beat poverty and prevent conflict.

-In Somalia about 3 million people (over 40% of the population) live in poverty and 2.4 million people are currently in need of humanitarian assistance.
+In Somalia about 3 million people (around 25% of the population) live in poverty and 2.4 million people are currently in need of humanitarian assistance.

 There is limited progress in getting all children in school or reducing maternal deaths, while progress towards gender equality and women’s empowerment is poor.